Holding the Line: Navy Crews Intercept Massive Debris Before It Enters Waterways

 |0

-This work, Holding the Line: Navy Crews Intercept Massive Debris Before It Enters Waterways, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Holding the Line: Navy Crews Intercept Massive Debris Before It Enters Waterways, by PO2 Ulrika Mendiola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Holding the Line: Navy Crews Intercept Massive Debris Before It Enters Waterways